-A new master plan and gateway building in response to, and juxtapose against, historic cues at the 89-year Sweetwater High School.
-BCA updated campus circulation and safety while consolidating academic and administration functions in Building 100, designed to LEED Platinum certification.
-Placed at the campus edge, and housing student services, classrooms, a library, and a theater, the three-story building frees up needed open space at the campus center.
+BCA Architects collaborated with Sweetwater Union High School District on a new master plan and gateway building at Sweetwater Union High School in response to, and juxtapose against, historic cues at the 89-year-old campus.
+BCA updated campus circulation and safety while consolidating academic and administration functions in the building.
+Placed at the campus’ edge, the new complex houses student services, classrooms, a library and a theater.
+The three-story building frees up needed open space at the campus center.

-As a local bond measure was passed that helped fund the $30 million new construction, it’s not surprising that the community continues to remain involved.
-The planning and design of the school was overseen by a steering committee made up of residents, teachers, parents, fire and police representatives and school board members.
-The group met once a month to set the direction of the design.
+The planning and design of the project were overseen by a steering committee made up of residents, teachers, parents, fire and police representatives and school board members.
+The group met once a month to set the design direction.
 A smaller user group assisted with programming of the building.

 Facing a main arterial street that runs across the city required a civic presence for the new building.
-Along the extended 430 ft façade, light pours in from the 3-story atrium of a central tower, designed to echo the original 1922 Mission Revival building on site and marks the campus entrance; as counterpoint, a transparent glass curtain wall wraps the 250-seat theater and classroom wings, maximizing daylight into the building.
-The theater’s glass-covered exterior, etched with the word “Sweetwater” presents a sleek welcome to both community and students.
-The building’s civic appearance and iconic tower are responsive to past context and student’s future needs.
+Along the extended 430-foot façade, light pours in from the three-story atrium of a central tower, designed to echo the original building on site and marks the campus entrance; as a counterpoint, a transparent glass curtain wall wraps the 250-seat theater and classroom wings, maximizing daylight into the building.